 An ERIE auto insurance policy provides automatic coverage for additional and replacement vehicles.
 For liability, the policyholder must notify ERIE during the policy period.
 For comprehensive and collision, the lowest deductible applies.
 If no comprehensive and/or collision coverage, the policyholder has 7 days of coverage with a $500 deductible.

 Your Erie Insurance agent can provide you with these documents.
-Use the Agent Locator to find your agent’s current listing.
+Use find an agent to get your agent’s current information.
 You can also request either of these cards by contacting Customer Care online or by calling 1-800-458-0811 between 8 a.m. to 11 p.m.
 Monday through Friday, and 9 a.m. to 4:30 p.m.
 Saturday.

 Collision coverage applies to losses that result from a collision with another vehicle or object.
 It also includes damages caused by uninsured motorists and hit-and-run drivers.
 Comprehensive coverage is for losses caused by fire, theft and contact with animals, like hitting a deer.
 Damage to your windshield is also covered under comprehensive coverage.